Contact Information

 As our understanding on how to feed and manage dairy cows improves, milk production per cow continues to increase.
 Just look at the last two national record holders for milk production.
 The most recent national record holder, Selz-Praille Aftershock 3918, produced 78,107 lbs milk in a 365-day lactation.
 The previous record holder, Ever-green View My Gold, produced 77,480 lbs milk, just 627 lbs less than the current record holder.
 Both of these cows are housed within herds that can get cows to milk.

-During the recent fall KY Dairy Development tour to Wisconsin, we had the honor to visit the herd which includes My Gold, the previous production record holder.
+During a fall KY Dairy Development tour to Wisconsin, we had the honor to visit the herd which includes My Gold, the previous production record holder.
 I was excited to see this herd of cows and learn from their owners how they achieve this production.
 This herd consisted of 94 cows averaging 45,290 lbs milk at 3.8% butterfat and 3.1% protein.
 Cows were housed in a tie stall barn built in 1938.
 Approximately 50% of the herd was 2-year olds.
 Just inside the door of the barn were 3 cows in a row which averaged over 60,000 lbs of milk.
 I realize that this herd sells many embryos and cows to neighboring farms, but they still get cows that remain in the herd to milk well.
 From my observations and listening to the farmers’ discussions, I gleaned 3 management philosophies that I believe had a positive impact on My Gold and her herdmates’ outstanding production.

 Management Philosophy #1: “Calves are the most important group on this farm.”